dmbarbour/glas/docs/GlasDesign.md

           return ct;
         }

 In the underlying model, a record-based environment of variables is threaded through loops and conditionals.
 Each statement may return an updated record, and thus model mutation.
-Variables may be immutable depending on declaration.
-As a consequence of the underlying model, Glas cannot directly share mutable variables.
-Special attention is required for closures or concurrency.
+Some variables may be immutable, depending on declaration.
+The current proposal is `const x` for declaration of constants.

+Due to the underlying model, Glas must restrict how mutable variables are 'shared', especially in context of closures, concurrency, and simulated pass-by-reference.
+Instead of structural restrictions, Glas shall use static analysis to prevent variables from being used in an ambiguous manner, where order of assignment is unclear.

+*Note:* Glas does not require an invariant 'type' for variables, e.g. it's permissible to say `foo = (x:6); foo.y = 7` resulting in `foo = (x:6, y:7)`.
+However, all branches of a conditional statement should have a consistent output type for variables that are later read.

-## Unification Variables
+## Transparent Futures

-Glas exposes underlying unification semantics via deferred assignment.
-Effectively, all variables may be used as transparent [futures](https://en.wikipedia.org/wiki/Futures_and_promises).
-And the empty, open record `(...)` serves as an anonymous future.

-Within a single thread, futures are useful for recursive dependencies.
-With multiple threads of control, data structures constructed from futures also form a convenient foundation for concurrent interactions.
-For example, a list with a future tail can serve as a simple channel, where reading the next element may wait.
-Each element within the list is also potentially interactive.

-Glas uses a distinct syntax for deferred assignment vs. variable update.
-Current proposal is `x := value` for deferred assignment vs. `x = value` for update.
-Partial unification is supported.
+The empty, open record `(...)` serves as an anonymous placeholder for a value.
+This placeholder may later be 'assigned' via unification.
+This pattern is historically called a [future](https://en.wikipedia.org/wiki/Futures_and_promises).
+In Glas, futures are transparent in the sense that any variable or data field may be a future without requiring a change in reader syntax.

+Glas will support futures.
+Programmers can declare variables like `var x;` as shorthand for `var x = (...);` or `vars x,y,z;` as shorthand for `var x = (...); var y = (...); var z = (...);`.
+We can write `x &= 42` to explicitly unify `x` with `42`.
+Due to the underlying semantics, Glas can support partial unification via open records.
 For example, `(x:6, ...)` and `(y:7, ...)` would unify as `(x:6, y:7, ...)`.
-Similarly, `pt:(x:6, ...)` and `pt:(x:(...), y:7)` would unify as `pt:(x:6, y:7)`.
-Unification with closed records cannot add new fields, but doesn't need to specify every field.

-Glas performs static analysis to ensure progress of the computation, e.g. guarding against cyclic dependencies that can cause deadlock.
-This analysis comes at a cost to expressiveness.
-Glas attempts to minimize this cost via sufficiently advanced static analysis models, e.g. using multi-party session types.
+However, constants such as `6` or `7` do not unify further, not even with themselves.
+Effectively, Glas has a single-assignment semantics for futures.

+Futures are suitable for *interaction* models.
+We can define 'interaction' as future inputs depending on partial outputs.
+With transparent futures, we can directly model partial outputs and future inputs as normal data structures.
+For example, a 'channel' can naively be modeled as a list with a future tail.

+Glas will ensure 'safe' use of futures via static analysis, leveraging session types and linear types.
+There is a paper ["Transparent First-class Futures and Distributed Components" by Cansando et al.](https://www.sciencedirect.com/science/article/pii/S1571066109005180) that also seems relevant.
+Static analysis comes with a cost to expressiveness: there are many valid programs that cannot easily be analyzed.

 ## Pass-by-Reference Parameters

 Pass-by-reference parameters are convenient for abstract manipulation of mutable variables.
 As a trivial example, we could abstract `x = x + 1` to `increment(&x)`.
-Although the underlying model cannot represent true variable references, Glas can simulate pass-by-reference via in-out parameters.
+Although the underlying model cannot represent true variable references, Glas can simulate pass-by-reference via in-out parameters and futures.
 Glas will effectively expand `increment(&x)` to:

-        {
-            let tmp_x = (in:x, out:(...));
+        const tmp_x = (in:x, out:(...));
         x = tmp_x.out;
         increment(tmp_x)
-        }

-Here, `tmp_x` is a fresh variable that will not conflict with other variables in scope.
+Here, `tmp_x` should be a fresh variable that does not conflict with other variables in scope.
 Unification with output is leveraged to capture the updated `x`.
 Finally, `increment` is called, and may have a return value in addition to the effect of updating its parameter.

-Programmers may explicitly define `increment` in terms of in-out parameters:
+Programmers may explicitly define `increment` in terms of in-out parameters.
+However, for clarity and consistency, Glas has pass-by-reference patterns.

-        fn increment(x) { x.out := x.in + 1; }
+        fn increment(x) { x.out &= x.in + 1; }

-However, for clarity and consistency, Glas has pass-by-reference patterns:

         fn increment(&x) { x = x + 1; }

-In this case, we'll unify the output after the final update to `x`.
+In the latter case, we'll unify the output after the final update to `x`.

-To prevent problems, Glas performs a Rust-like analysis of 'ownership' for variables.
-A reference would temporarily hold ownership of the variable.
-However, the exact rules will be different from Rust's.
+*Note:* Glas will perform a Rust-like static analysis for 'ownership' of variables to prohibit problematic aliasing.
+However, there are significant differences regarding closures.

+## Objects and Interfaces

+For this document, define 'object' as an abstract value accessed by interface.
+Relevantly, concrete implementation details such as the data structure used under the hood are hidden from the client.
+This enables the client to be generic over certain implementation details.

+In object-oriented languages, 'objects' are usually modeled as a `(vtable:, field1:, field2:, ...)` structure.
+Here, the `vtable` (virtual method table) has a collection of methods, and each `field` represents data within the object.
+Abstraction is achieved via support from a type-system, which rejects programs that directly touch private fields or methods.
+The object is passed as an implicit argument for every method call, leveraging pass-by-reference for methods that update the object.

+Glas will support data-objects with dedicated syntax.
+One proposal is to treat `foo!bar(a)` as desugaring to `foo.vtable.bar(self:&foo, args:a)`, or similar.
+Glas will also provide syntax for defining and constructing objects.

+Objects in Glas are mostly useful for limited forms of generic programming.
+Glas cannot directly model shared mutable objects.
+Also, I have been unable to unify the syntax for 'everything is an object' without sacrificing other desired features of Glas, such as avoiding type-driven behavior.

+## Concurrent Channels

+Glas can model concurrent interactions as data structures with futures.
+For example, a channel can naively be modeled as a future list, where one thread writes the tail and another reads the head:

+        fn write(channel:ch, data:x) =
+            // assume a pass-by-reference channel
+            ch.in &= list:(head: x, tail: ch.out);

+        fn close(channel:ch) =
+            ch.in &= 'null;

+        write(&c, 1);
+        write(&c, 2);
+        ...

+        // another thread
+        fn read(channel:ch) =
+            match(ch.in) {
+            | list:(head:x, tail:xs) -> ch.out &= xs; x
+            | 'null -> ch.out &= (); raise 'eoc;
+            }

+        const x = read(&c);
+        const y = read(&c);
+        ...

+Unfortunately, this naive model has several weaknesses: A fast producer, paired with a slow consumer, too easily results in a memory leak.
+The consumer cannot close the channel after it has read what it wants.
+Also, it could be difficult to robustly model heterogeneous channels, where type of elements vary based on a protocol.

+We can tweak the model to solve some of these weaknesses.
+For example, we could put the reader in charge of adding to the tail of the list:

+        fn write(channel:ch, data:x) =
+            match(ch.in) {
+            | list:cell ->
+                cell.head := x;
+                cell.tail := ch.out;
+            | 'null ->
+                ch.out := 'null;
+                raise 'eoc;
+            }

+        fn read(channel:ch) =
+            const x = (...);
+            ch.in := list:(head:x, tail:ch.out);
+            return x;

+In this case, the consumer controls the buffer.
+The producer will wait for the consumer to signal its readiness.
+The consumer may 'read' several future elements in advance, but will often wait on the elements themselves.
+This makes it easy to control memory usage.
+However, the writer has lost the ability to signal when there is no more data.
+Also, it is awkward to buffer multiple writes ahead of the reader requesting them, which can be inconvenient for pipeline parallelism.

+A third option is to model a naive channel in each direction.
+The reader sends a stream of requests for data, and the writer responds.
+Generalizing, we ultimately have full bi-directional communication channels.
+Glas can model channels of many kinds.
+The greater difficulty is reasoning about channels, especially if we want safe use of heterogeneous types.

+Glas will provide abstract, bi-directional, bounded-buffer channels as a built-in feature.
+This makes it easier to provide dedicated support in the type system, e.g. using [session types](https://groups.inf.ed.ac.uk/abcd/) to model heterogeneous protocols over channels.
+This also makes channels more accessible to the optimizer, e.g. to decide optimal buffer size, or even eliminate some buffers in favor of loop fusion.

+Programmers will likely use channels more often than direct use of futures.
+Built-in channels will likely be abstracted as *objects*.

 ## Effects Model

 Glas programs usually interact with an external environment - e.g. console, filesystem, network.
 This is achieved by an implicit pass-by-reference parameter to provide access to the environment, and unification variables to model the interaction.

 Programmers can control the environment used by a subprogram.
-Thus, it is possible to provide a sandboxed or simulated console and filesystem, or to model an entirely different environment with a canvas and turtle graphics as the only 'effects'.
+Thus, it is possible to provide a sandboxed or simulated console and filesystem, or to model an alternative environment with a canvas and turtle graphics as the only 'effects'.
+The environment expected by a function will be described in the function's type.

-### Controlled Non-determinism

-Evaluation of Glas is deterministic.
-Non-determinism must be an effect.

-The 'standard' Glas effects model will include a reflective effect to determine which input channels are ready.
-This supports arrival-order non-determinism, which is useful for modeling actor mailboxes or multi-threaded effects.

-That said, Glas does not encourage use of non-determinism.
-Synchronous reactive or temporal reactive models could support concurrency without sacrificing determinism.
+A limitation of Glas is that we cannot directly model 'shared' resources, such as

 ## Exceptions

 ## Closures

+## Functions

+Functions in Glas have a single explicit argument.
+But we'll often model this argument as a closed record.
+By leveraging reflection over closed records, functions can support optional parameters.
+We can further leverage `('foo, 'bar, 'baz)` as shorthand for `(foo:(), bar:(), baz:())` to concisely represent optional flag parameters.
+In addition to the explicit argument, functions may have an implicit in-out  representing the external environment.

 ## Loops